orolle/vertx-eventbus-performance/README.md

 [vertx env 2] -cluster -cluster-host <your local ip of an interface> -cluster-port 25502

-under linux you could use "sudo tcptrack -i lo" which shows the tcp traffic on loopback network interface where verx instances will run
+under linux you could use "sudo tcptrack -i lo" which shows the tcp traffic on loopback network interface where vertx envs will communicate over.